dotnet/docs/docs/standard/components.md

 The .NET Standard is an API specification common to all implementations of .NET.
 Implementations of .NET include the .NET Framework, .NET Core, and Mono for Xamarin.
 Each implementation of .NET includes the following components:

-* One or more runtimes.
+- One or more runtimes.
 Examples: CLR for .NET Framework, CoreCLR and CoreRT for .NET Core.
-* A class library that implements the .NET Standard and may implement additional APIs.
+- A class library that implements the .NET Standard and may implement additional APIs.
 Examples: .NET Framework Base Class Library, .NET Core Base Class Library.
-* Optionally, one or more application frameworks.
+- Optionally, one or more application frameworks.
 Examples: ASP.NET, Windows Forms, and WPF are included in the .NET Framework.
-* Optionally, development tools.
+- Optionally, development tools.
 Some development tools are shared among multiple implementations.

 What follows is a brief explanation of the key components mentioned in this overview.

 ## .NET Standard

-The .NET Standard is a set of APIs which are implemented by the Base Class Library of a .NET implementation.
-More formally, it is a specification of .NET APIs which make up a uniform set of contracts that you compile your code against.
+The .NET Standard is a set of APIs that are implemented by the Base Class Library of a .NET implementation.
+More formally, it's a specification of .NET APIs that make up a uniform set of contracts that you compile your code against.
 These contracts are implemented in each .NET implementation.
-This enables portability across different .NET implementations, making it so that your code can effectively "run everywhere".
+This enables portability across different .NET implementations, making it so that your code can effectively run everywhere.

 The .NET Standard is also a target framework.
-You can currently target .NET Standard 1.0-2.0.
-If your code targets a version of the .NET Standard, it is guaranteed to run on any .NET implementation which supports that version of .NET Standard.
+If your code targets a version of the .NET Standard, it can run on any .NET implementation which supports that version of .NET Standard.

 To learn more about the .NET Standard and how to target it, see the [.NET Standard](net-standard.md) topic.

 ## .NET implementations

-There are 3 primary .NET implementations which Microsoft actively develops and maintains: .NET Core, .NET Framework, and Mono for Xamarin.
+There are three primary .NET implementations that Microsoft actively develops and maintains: .NET Core, .NET Framework, and Mono for Xamarin.

 ### .NET Core

-.NET Core is a cross-platform runtime optimized for server workloads.
-It implements the .NET Standard, which means that any code that targets the .NET Standard can run on .NET Core.
-It is the .NET implementation used by ASP.NET Core and the Universal Windows Platform (UWP).
-It is modern, efficient, and designed to handle server and cloud workloads at scale.
+.NET Core is a cross-platform implementation of .NET optimized for server workloads.
+It's modern, efficient, and designed to handle server and cloud workloads at scale.
+It implements the .NET Standard, so code that targets the .NET Standard can run on .NET Core.
+ASP.NET Core and the Universal Windows Platform (UWP) run on .NET Core.

 To learn more about .NET Core, see the [.NET Core Guide](../core/index.md).

 ### .NET Framework

-.NET Framework is the original .NET implementation that has existed since 2002.
-It is the same .NET Framework that existing .NET developers have always used.
-It implements the .NET Standard, which means that any code that targets the .NET Standard can run on the .NET Framework.
+The.NET Framework is the original .NET implementation that has existed since 2002.
+It's the same .NET Framework that existing .NET developers have always used.
+Versions 4.5 and later implement the .NET Standard, so code that targets the .NET Standard can run on those versions of the .NET Framework.
 It contains additional Windows-specific APIs, such as APIs for Windows desktop development with Windows Forms and WPF.
 The .NET Framework is optimized for building Windows desktop applications.

 To learn more about the .NET Framework, see the [.NET Framework Guide](../framework/index.md).

 ### Mono for Xamarin

-Mono is the runtime used by Xamarin apps.
-It implements the .NET Standard, which means that any code that targets the .NET Standard can run on Xamarin apps.
+Mono is the .NET implementation used by Xamarin apps.
+It implements the .NET Standard, so code that targets the .NET Standard can run on Xamarin apps.
 It contains additional APIs for iOS, Android, Xamarin.Forms, and Xamarin.Mac.
-It is optimized for building mobile applications on iOS and Android.
+It's optimized for building mobile applications on iOS and Android.

 To learn more about Mono, see the [Mono documentation](http://www.mono-project.com/docs/).